alexiskirke/long-ebook-generator-ai/README.md

 - **AI-Generated Book Covers**: Automatically generate a cover for your book using image generation AI models.
 - **LaTeX Equation Support**: Convert LaTeX equations to MathML for display in the eBook.
 - **Kindle Compatibility**: Optionally force compatibility with Amazon Kindle devices.
-- **Extendable with Custom Language Models**: Easily integrate other language models by implementing a custom client.

 ## Installation